Pawventures

 Top Pet Insurance Providers for Travelers in 2026

-Not all pet insurance is created equal when it comes to travel coverage.
-Here is how the major providers stack up:
+Not all pet insurance covers travel situations equally.
+Here is how the major 2026 providers compare.

 Embrace Pet Insurance

-Travel rating: Excellent Embrace stands out for travelers because it covers exam fees (many policies exclude the vet visit fee itself) and has no per-incident caps.
-Their policies work with any licensed veterinarian, so you can visit an emergency vet in any city without worrying about network restrictions.
-They also offer a “Wellness Rewards” program that can be used for travel-related preventive care like health certificates.
+Embrace stands out for travelers because it covers exam fees (many policies exclude the vet visit fee itself) and has no per-incident caps.
+Their policies work with any licensed veterinarian — no network restrictions — so you can visit an emergency vet in any city.
+Embrace also explicitly covers up to six months of international travel, which is rare in the US market.

 • Covers exam fees: Yes